trappr/CS340Ski_resort/README.md

 # CS340Ski_resort

+Clone rep into a new location on the server

+run npm install to install the dependncies

-to run either use forever dataBase.js to allow persistance or use node dataBase.js
+to run site either use forever dataBase.js 9879 to allow persistance or use node dataBase.js 9879